If a fractured scaphoid misdiagnosis has set you back, we'll help you move forward

-Bone fractures are extremely serious injuries, and should be treated as a major trauma.
+Bone fractures are serious injuries, and should be treated as a major trauma.
 Despite this, the medical profession is frequently negligent in bone fracture diagnosis

 Anyone who has experienced a break will know just how painful they can be.
 If not dealt with correctly, fractures can worsen and painful complication can occur such as arthritis and infections